Jan and Jędrzej Śniadecki Street, Bydgoszcz

-Śniadecki Street is one of the most important streets of downtown Bydgoszcz, with an important mercantile concentration.
+Śniadecki Street is a street in downtown of Bydgoszcz, Poland.
+It has an important mercantile concentration.

 Location

 Śniadecki Street is oriented east–west and provides a link between Gdańska Street, Bydgoszcz in the east and Dworcowa Street in Bydgoszcz to the west.
 It crosses an important city plaza, Piastowski Square (Plac Piastowski).

 The presence of the Brda hotel practically closes the western tip of Śniadeckich Street to traffic with a final very narrow section.

 Naming

 Through history, this street had the following names: